The Best Marvel (MCU) Movie To Worst, Ranked

-Whether or not one is a particularly ardent fan of comic book movies in general or Marvel’s in particular, one can’t help but acknowledge the unstoppable force that the Marvel Cinematic Universe has become today.
+Whether or not you’re a particularly ardent fan of comic book movies in general or Marvel’s in particular, you can’t help but acknowledge the unstoppable force that the Marvel Cinematic Universe has become today.
 What started nearly a decade ago has begun to influence cinema as a whole, with other studios scrambling to hop onto the shared universe bandwagon.
 With a host of movies in the MCU repertoire now, fans are often seen debating which of the lot takes the cake.
-Being fans of the studio and its many franchises ourselves, we decided to create a ranking of our own, which you can read through below.
+Being fans of the studio and its many franchises ourselves, we decided to create a ranking of our own.

 While critics might have begun to grow weary of the MCU’s trademark wit, there is no arguing that the studio’s success is owed in part to a now tried and tested combination of light comedy and self-deprecation.
 Marvel’s Guardians of the Galaxy Vol. 2 took that formula and cranked it up to eleven.
 The wacky space ensemble’s second silver screen adventure doubles down on everything that its predecessor did right, the comedy in particular, and rounds it all up with a touching ending that should have even the most stone-hearted viewers tear up.